amegeddon/Paws-and-Pints/README.md

 -  [GeeksforGeeks](https://www.geeksforgeeks.org) code adapted to build interactive star rating system
 -  [Stackoverflow](https://stackoverflow.com/) code adapted to build search bar facility.
 - Materialise: Code utilised from Materialised to initialise the side navbar function, the tooltip function and the collapsable component.
+- Information for pub descriptions has been sourced from the official websites of the establishments.
+- Photos have been obtained from Google.
+- [Heroku](https://heroku.com/) the use of this app is being provided by Code Institute.

 ## Acknowledgements